-A. POLICY AND PRACTICES IN SCHOOL EDUCATION IN INDIA
+A. PSOLICY AND PRACTICES IN SCHOOL EDUCATION IN INDIA

 - CO1.
-Analyze various Policies on education for school education in India - CO2.
-Evaluate progress of school education - CO3.
-Examine the problems in implementation of the Policies on school education - CO4.
-Explore status of women education and education for SC, ST and Minorities in India.
+Analyse various Policies on education for school education in India - CO2.
+Evaluate progress of schools education - CO3.
+Examine the problems in implementation of the Policies on school education - CO4.Explore status of women education and education for SC, ST and Minorities in Indian